 The installation featured over 100 members of Toronto’s hip-hop ecosystem and affiliated organizations, presented through 75 large-scale black-and-white vinyl photographic works, interpretive panels, and a 55-inch interactive touchscreen.

-The touchscreen housed the first and largest publicly accessible digital database in a physical space like Billy Bishop Toronto City Airport, dedicated to a city’s hip-hop community, updated throughout the exhibition’s run and designed to function as a living, on-site public archive.
+The touchscreen housed the first and largest publicly accessible digital database in a physical space, such as Billy Bishop Toronto City Airport, dedicated to a city’s hip-hop community, updated throughout the exhibition’s run and designed to function as a living, on-site public archive.

 The exhibit’s database was updated monthly.